 Your California Privacy Rights

-To obtain this information, please send an e-mail message via firstname.lastname@example.org California Privacy Information" on the subject line and in the body of your message.
+To obtain this information, please send an e-mail message via firstname.lastname@example.org California Privacy Information" in the subject line and the body of your message.
 We will provide the requested information to you at your e-mail address in response.

 Please be aware that not all information sharing is covered by the "Shine the Light" requirements and only information on covered sharing will be included in our response.

 - - -

 If you are a California resident under the age of 18, and a registered user of any site where this policy is posted, California Business and Professions Code Section 22581 permits you to request and obtain the removal of content or information you have publicly posted.

 To make such a request, please send an email with a detailed description of the specific content or information to email@example.com.
 Please be aware that such a request does not ensure complete or comprehensive removal of the content or information you have posted and that there may be circumstances in which the law does not require or allow removal even if requested.